Feeling, guessing, and hoping are not tools of risk management.

 If you're feeling emotional about markets and your decisions, it's time to reevaluate.
 Financial media has a purpose beyond reporting financial news.
 They have to stir emotions.
 Unfortunately this doesn't work well for investors, given the natural, embedded, and often inconspicuous psychological / emotional behaviors that drive our decisions.

-If you do not have an investment process in this era, you are putting yourself at risk.
+If you do not have an investment process in this era, you are putting yourself at great risk.

 We have clients that range from DIYers, to those who choose to have us manage assets entirely.
 We encourage you, if you already enjoy trading, to maintain an account on the side for this purpose, while applying risk management to other assets.
 Regardless of how we choose to manage assets in the whole, complex picture, there must be a process.